• Skip to primary navigation

 A stack of chocolate filled cookies.

-This is the best chocolate filled cookies recipe!
-These cookies are soft, sweet, and stuffed with chocolate.
+These chocolate filled cookies are so good!
+These cookies are soft, chewy, sweet, and stuffed with chocolate.
 They are easy to make and take less than 10 minutes to bake.
-You can also make them gluten free, dairy free and vegan too!
+You can also make them gluten-free, dairy-free and vegan too!

 A stack of five chocolate filled cookies.